MadlyFX/OpenLUX-LED-Video-Light/README.md

 ## Performance

 Up to 150 lux at 20 feet can be achieved, making it plenty bright enough for general purpose use.
 However, it should be noted that with the Silent fan, the light will only last about 60 seconds before overheating at 4600K, 100%, Turbo dimming.
 Sticking with the Linear dimming mode will provide much longer runtimes.
 If the light overheats, it will turn off and lock itself out, requiring a restart.

+## Mechanical

+The light can fit into a Bowens mount holder for camera flashes, which allows it to be attached to a stand and accept things like softboxes. https://www.amazon.com/gp/product/B00JS3MINC/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1

+The front section takes Molly Fresnel lenses from Ledil, and allows a certain amount of adjustability.
+Ledil makes three of these lenses in different focal lengths, but the medium one has the same beam angle as a typical fresnel lamp at full flood.